FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 costs associated with any of the planned events and people in various sectors

-were anxious to be involved.---
+were anxious to be involved.
+---
 7

 5.